hpcleuven/VscDocumentation/source/software/module_system_basics.rst

 Info on modules
 ~~~~~~~~~~~~~~~

-The ``spider`` sub-command can also be used to provide information on on modules, e.g.,
+The ``spider`` sub-command can also be used to provide information on a specific
+module, e.g.

 ::